 SECTION 601.
 Required background investigations.
-All primary management officials and key employees of any class II or III gaming operation, including members of the Agency and the gaming manager, shall be subject to background investigations required by the Act, Commission regulations, this Ordinance, and any approved compact.
-Background investigations shall be conducted at the outset of employment, and shall be ongoing.
-The Tribes may, pursuant to compact, accord responsibility to the state or other entity with respect to background investigations.
+All primary management officials and key employees of any class II or III gaming operation, including members of the Agency and the gaming manager, shall be subject to background investigations required by the Act, Commission regulations, this Code, and any approved Compact.
+Background investigation shall be conducted at the outset of employment, and shall be ongoing.
+The Tribe may, by Compact, accord responsibility to the State or other entity with respect to background investigations.
 Otherwise, the Agency shall be directly responsible for such investigations.

 SECTION 602.
 Statement of Responsibilities.
-The Tribes are responsible for the conduct of background investigations and suitability determinations.
-The Agency shall have primary responsibility for conducting and causing to be conducted the background investigations, except that the Council shall have such responsibility with respect to members of the Agency.
+The Tribe is responsible for the conduct of background investigations and suitability determinations.
+The Agency shall have primary responsibility of conducting and causing to be conducted the background investigations, except that the Council shall have such responsibility with respect to members of the Agency.
 Once a gaming manager has been fully investigated and approved, the Agency may delegate to the gaming manager the duty of conducting or causing to be conducted investigative work regarding other key employees and primary management officials, if any, subject to the review and approval of the Agency.
 Selection of the above approach is based on the necessity of assuring adequate oversight and investigation of all key employees and primary management officials.

-SECTION 602.
+SECTION 603.
 Notices to applicants.
-Any application forms for a key employee or primary management official shall include a privacy notice, a notice regarding penalties for false statements, and any other notices required by applicable law.
+Any application forms for a key employee or primary management official shall include a privacy notice pursuant to 25 CFR §556.2 (1994), a notice regarding penalties for false statements pursuant to 25 CFR §556.3 (1994), and any other notices required by applicable law.